CodeForFun7325/teamwork/README.md

  - Microsoft Identities

 ## Features
+ - ### Core Features:
     - Create a team (group)
     - Upload important documents and assign tags for organization.
 Integrates exporation dates on shared links
     - See who is in their organization

+ - ### Additional Desired Features:
     - Invite other people via their email
     - Log in to application using outlook email
     - Add events to their calendar
         - Meetings
         - Events
         - Reminders
     - Send out an email reminder for the user 15 minutes before their event starts
     - Allows the user to attach files and messages to the event
     - Shared meeting notes